132420233-myseneca/CAA-Azure-Project/checkpoint2/Readme.md

 - **Purpose:**
   - This command is used to show the status of changes in a directory we are currently working on with Git.
 It helps to show if the files are tracked, uncommitted, or committed.
+- **Example:** This is a exapmple of a committed git repository `On branch main
+Your branch is ahead of 'origin/main' by 1 commit.
+  (use "git push" to publish your local commits)

+Untracked files:
+  (use "git add <file>..." to include in what will be committed)
+	git_status_committed.txt

+nothing added to commit but untracked files present (use "git add" to track) `